anyuzx/HIPPS-DIMES/README.md

 ## Install

-First, open a terminal window and download this repository by put the following command in the terminal and hit Enter,
+First, download this repository using,

 ```bash
 git clone https://github.com/anyuzx/HIPPS-DIMES
 ```

-Next, install required packages using the command below,
+Next, go into the repository folder and install required packages using the command below,

 ```bash
 cd HIPPS-DIMES